maurizioattanasi/ATech.MovieService/README.md

 ![onion-architecture](./img/onion-architecture.jpeg)

 The image above is one of the possible representations of onion architecture.
-Each of the layers represented in the diagram corresponds to a design of the solution.
+Each of the layers represented in the diagram corresponds to a project of the solution.

 | Name                              | Description                                                                                                                       | Type     |
 | :-------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------- | :------- |